aarikpokras/LXQt-wpx/README.md

 ## Compatibility
 * Can only be used with default DE (LXQt) on Raspberry Pi OS

+## Add a wallpaper
+Please feel free to [make an issue](https://github.com/aarikpokras/LXQt-wpx/issues/new).

 ## Bugs
 Make an [issue](https://github.com/aarikpokras/rpi-wpx/issues/new).